 At Disneyland Resort, you’ll also get unlimited Disney PhotoPass downloads as well at Disney Parks-themed audio experiences during your day.

-And at Disney World, you’ll get access to special Disney PhotoPass lenses for your mobile device which is using augmented reality as well as Audi Tales which is a new way to hear about some fun facts and behind the scenes insights.
+And at Disney World, you’ll get access to special Disney PhotoPass lenses for your mobile device which is using augmented reality as well as Audio Tales which is a new way to hear about some fun facts and behind the scenes insights.

-Disney’s Genie+ service starts at $15 per day per ticket at Disney World and can go up to $29 per day per ticket.
-Disney World uses variable pricing for Genie+ meaning less busy days will cost $15, while busier days can cost as high as $22.
+Disney’s Multi Pass service starts at $15 per day per ticket at Disney World and can go up to $35 per day per ticket.

 However, some more popular attractions aren’t included, but instead must be purchased individually. (see next section)